THE UNEXAMINED LIFE IS NOT WORTH LIVING

 tba draft

-It would appear on the surface that the statement "the unexamined life is not worth living" is based on how great it is to just look at life.
-Look at life for the intellectual pleasure or rigor, etc. But, that is not the case!
+It would appear on the surface that Socrates' statement "the unexamined life is not worth living" is based on how great it is to just look at life, to look at life for the intellectual pleasure or rigor, etc.

 Like many famous sayings, they are not complete statements in themselves, but only 'lead ins' to the discussion.